The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 THEME PARK MAGIC: The Ultimate Guide to The Wizarding World of Harry Potter at Universal Orlando

-Rides at Star Wars: Galaxy’s Edge
+Rides inside Star Wars: Galaxy’s Edge

 Turbolaser Cannons in Star Wars: Rise of the Resistance